hnlcory/hnlcory.github.io/essays/designPatterns.md

 labels:
   - Javascript
   - Design Patterns
+  - Meteor
 ---

 <div style="overflow: auto; max-height: 80vh; background-color: #ffffffb0; padding-left: 10px; padding-right: 10px; padding-top: 8px;">
 <img class="ui medium right floated image" src="../images/uglyCode.png">

-When the discussion of design patterns occurs, it can be easy to overlook what specifically is a design pattern or what occurs to implement a design pattern.
+<p>When the discussion of design patterns occurs, it can be easy to overlook what specifically
+is a design pattern or what occurs to implement a design pattern.
 Design patterns help to generate a structure for projects to effectively grow out and scale from its origin.
-Acting as the “blueprint” to a project's direction, design patterns help to keep uniformity between commonly used elements in a project while keeping consistency in new changes.<br>
+Acting as the “blueprint” to a project's direction, design patterns help to keep uniformity between commonly used elements in a project while keeping consistency in new changes.</p>

-<h3>Why Bother</h3>
+<h3>Apartment Plans?</h3>

 <p>A strong example of a design pattern being implemented is when constructing apartment
 buildings.
 If a general contractor is tasked to direct the construction of a new apartment